-Baily's output consisted mainly of portrait busts and statues, often very large, and a variety of classical works, as well as domestic groupings such of the 'Mother and Child' type.
+Baily maintained a continuing production of ideal works, including Classical allegorical and domestic groupings such as of the 'Mother and Child' type.
 He favoured an idealised slightly over-sweet style for these latter, working in white marble.
 The figure that made his reputation was Eve at the Fountain, shown at the Academy in 1818.
 This work is now at Bristol, with later versions elsewhere, and was further popularised through engravings and a Parian ware figure by Minton.
 Among other works in similar vein we can mention Girl preparing for the bath, The Morning Star, Una and the Lion and Sleeping Nymph.

 However, much, perhaps most of Baily's works consisted of portrait busts and statues.
 Although his imaginary and ideal works are very classical, Baily did not generally attempt to give his modern portrait subjects a classical look with heavy drapes, long cloaks and so forth, as so many of his contemporaries did.
 However, a characteristic of his sculpture is the understated pose, giving a sense of stillness or repose to his subjects, which evokes a spirit of the classical ideal.

 Baily also made a fairly large number of church monuments, though nowhere near the volume of his teacher, Flaxman.
 His monuments include some very much in Flaxman's style with flying angels in diaphanous robes (a particularly charming one is to Eliza Mortimer, d.1826, in St Martin's Church, Exeter).
 Others which I have seen are with mourning girls leaning against tombs, always a popular theme.
 Baily also made a number of panel monuments with portrait medallions, a nice example on this website being shown on the page for St John the Evangelist Church, Stoke-next-Guildford, Surrey.